 But your data isn’t also isn’t a static asset—you’re constantly ingesting new data from existing sources and integrating new tools or applications.
 To prevent wasted time in data entry or manually connecting new data to the existing graph, natural language processing (NLP) automatically ingests new data from the sources you enable and surfaces potentially valuable relationships across your entire connected graph.
 Knowledge workers focus on the most useful results and relationships rather than fretting over complex queries.

-Wherever you want to automate what were once manual reporting processes, you can implement Showmes, freeing knowledge workers to explore into that foggy 90% of data that you’ve been collecting and paying for but have been getting no value from.
+Wherever you want to automate what were once manual reporting processes, you can implement Showmes, freeing knowledge workers to explore that foggy 90% of data that you’ve been collecting and paying for but have been getting no value from.

 All these tools and techniques improve your organization’s “time to knowledge,” the speed at which knowledge workers can create and share meaningful insights after beginning a new initiative.

-To get started layering in these wins of using a collaborative knowledge graph, you can download GraphGrid CDP entirely for free.
+To get started layering in these wins of using a collaborative knowledge graph, you can download GraphGrid entirely for free.
 These freemium editions come with Manager, Search, and graph visualization features, plus the security and configuration capabilities your development teams need to deploy with both durability and development speed in mind.

-The GraphGrid team has been developing enriched change data capture (CDC) tooling within GraphGrid CDP, expanding how you can automatically extract more value from the data you already have in your knowledge graph based on new changes.
+The GraphGrid team has been developing enriched change data capture (CDC) tooling within GraphGrid, expanding how you can automatically extract more value from the data you already have in your knowledge graph based on new changes.
 Stay tuned for a new series on the what, how, and why you should bring CDC to your knowledge graph in a future series!